The maximum maximum of a martingale with given $n$ marginals: Introduction

-The above works focused on finding explicitly robust prices and hedges for an option maturing at $T$ given market prices of call/put options co-maturing at $T$.
-For lookback options, an extension to the case where prices at a further intermediate maturity are given can be deduced from Brown, Hobson and Rogers \cite{brownhobsonrogers}.
-More recently, Hobson and Neuberger \cite{HobsonNeuberger:12} treated forward starting straddle also using option prices at two maturities.
-Otherwise, and excluding the trivial cases when intermediate laws have no constraining effect (see e.g.\ the iterated Az\'ema-Yor setting in Madan and Yor \cite{mad}), we are not aware of any explicit robust pricing/hedging results when prices of call options for several maturities are given.
-The most likely reason for this is that the SEP-based methodology pioneered in Hobson \cite{hobson98} starts with a good guess for the superhedge/embedding and these become much more difficult when more marginals are involved.

-Our approach is to exploit a duality transformation which converts our problem into a martingale transportation problem: maximize the expected coupling defined by the payoff so as to transport the Dirac measure along the given distributions $\mu_1,\ldots,\mu_n$ by means of a continuous-time process restricted to be a martingale.
-This approach was simultaneously suggested by \cite{beiglbockhenrylaborderepenkner} in the discrete-time case, and \cite{ght} in continuous-time.
+The above works focused on finding explicitly robust prices and hedges for an option maturing at $T$ and given market prices of call/put options co-maturing at~$T$.
+For lookback options, an extension to the case where prices at one intermediate maturity are given can be deduced from Brown, Hobson and Rogers \cite{brownhobsonrogers}.
+More recently, Hobson and Neuberger \cite{HobsonNeuberger12} treated forward starting straddle also using option prices at two maturities.
+Otherwise, and excluding the trivial cases when intermediate laws have no constraining effect (see, e.g., the iterated Az\'ema--Yor setting in Madan and Yor \cite{mad}), we are not aware of any explicit robust pricing/hedging results when prices of call options for several maturities are given.
+The most likely reason for this is that the SEP-based methodology pioneered in Hobson \cite{hobson98} starts with a good guess for the superhedge/embedding, and these become much more difficult when more marginals are involved.
+As explained above, our approach uses stochastic control methods to \emph{derive} a candidate optimal superhedge strategy.
+On the dual side, it sees superhedging as a martingale transportation problem: maximize the expected coupling defined by the payoff so as to transport the Dirac measure along the given distributions $\mu_1,\ldots,\mu_n$ by means of a continuous-time process restricted to be a martingale.
+This approach was simultaneously suggested by Beiglb\"{o}ck, Henry-Labord\` ere and Penkner \cite{beiglbockhenrylaborderepenkner} in the discrete-time case, and Galichon, Henry-Labord\`ere and Touzi \cite{ght} in continuous-time.
 We refer to Bonnans and Tan \cite{bonnanstan} for a numerical approximation in the context of variance options, and Tan and Touzi \cite{TanTouzi} for a general version of the optimal transportation problem under controlled dynamics.